lukeswitz/AntiHunter/README.md

 ### Security
 - Auto-erase is **disabled by default** for safety
 - Setup delay prevents accidental triggering during deployment
-- `ERASE_FORCE` requires web-generated authentication tokens that expire in 5 minutes
+- `ERASE_FORCE` requires device-generated authentication tokens that expire in 5 minutes
+- Tokens are device-specific and generated via `ERASE_REQUEST` command on target device
 - Overwrites SD buffer, erases all (including hidden) files and folders
 - Creates a dummy IoT weather device config file for obfuscation